California DUI Statistics

 Keep in mind, however, that DMV deems an accident to be “alcohol-related” if one of the drivers had a BAC of 0.08% or above.
 Whether the driver with the prohibited BAC actually caused the accident, or whether the prohibited BAC actually contributed to the accident, cannot be determined from statistics alone.

 The statistics discussed above teach us that DUI is a significant problem in California, but it is not a problem that justifies the continuing hysteria we hear from advocacy groups.
-The statistics also teach us that DUI arrests regularly occur in Southern California counties, but that more than a quarter of arrested individuals avoid being convicted of any offense.
+The statistics also teach us that DUI arrests regularly occur in Orange County counties, but that more than a quarter of arrested individuals avoid being convicted of any offense.

 The value of being represented by a skilled attorney cannot be overstated.
-If you have been arrested for DUI in Orange County, Riverside County, or elsewhere in Southern California, talk to a DUI defense attorney who will always treat you as a person, not as a statistic.
+If you have been arrested for DUI in Orange County, Riverside County, or elsewhere in Orange County, talk to a DUI defense attorney who will always treat you as a person, not as a statistic.
 Call The Law Offices of Randy Collins at (844) 241-1221 to begin planning your DUI defense.

 Thousands of Cases Successfully Handled